DePayFi/public-documentation/docs/payments/index.md

 ## Plugins

-DePay provides plugins for existing platforms to easily start accepting Web3 payments without any integration efforts.
+DePay offers plugins for established platforms, allowing you to accept Web3 payments seamlessly without the need for intricate integration.

 [See all DePay plugins](/docs/payments/plugins/)